wangshiyeye/HorizontalAxisTidalTurbine/README.md

 The authors have chosen to release this model **voluntarily**, with no obligation to do so, out of a genuine desire to contribute to the broader **renewable energy research community**.

 ## Contact
-For questions related to the paper or this model, please contact:
+For questions related to this model, please contact:
 **Shiye Wang** — National University of Singapore, shiye@nus.edu.sg

 ---